lisosoma/ML-for-demographic-inference/README.md

 | Second dataset |
 | **model I** | **0.995372** | **1034** |
 | **model II** | 0.995322 | 925 |

+As you can see, the models do not differ much globally, the possible reason is that the parameters do not correlate with each other.

 ## Conclusions